-Lectures: Mon & Thu, 8:30am - 10:20am
+Lectures: Tue & Fri, 1:30pm - 3:20pm

-Venue: zoom & classroom
+Venue: TBD

 1. Course Description

 1.1 Context

 Course overview:

 Course overview: We are all consumers.
 We buy groceries, cell phones, and houses.
 We also purchase services ranging from bank accounts to educations.
 Although consumers have similar needs, they may choose different products or brands.
 This is because consumers are intrinsically different from one another, and they are also influenced by various situational factors.
 Then, what marketers or companies should do to effectively communicate with consumers and influence their behavior?